 Most RiNo locals are young professionals, including the hip and artsy folk.
 With such a booming nightlife, it’s no wonder why RiNo attracts a younger crowd of renters.

 Location is Everything

 With its past and current legacy as an industrial area, RiNo is central to many main transportation routes.
-It’s bordered on one side by I-70 and on another by I-25 making it highly accessible from the entire metro area.
+It’s bordered on one side by I-70 and another by I-25, making it highly accessible from the entire metro area.
 A highlight of the area is its two-way bike lanes, making it easier to get around on two wheels than four.

 Endless Housing Options

 Luxurious loft apartments fill the old storehouses and the occasional new-build high rise, providing endless rental options.
 Street parking is more abundant here than a few other busy Denver neighborhoods, but unless your building includes parking, you might find it easier to transition to a biking lifestyle.

 The feature that draws most visitors to RiNo is the phenomenal street art.
 Intricate murals, stretching several stories or entire blocks, line the avenues.
 A fair portion of this street art was created during the annual CRUSH festival, and others are the work of prolific local artists.

 Nestled between beautifully painted walls are some of the city’s best craft breweries and distilleries.
 Stem Cider Company (cider), Infinite Monkey Theorem (wine), Epic Brewing (beer), and Mile High Spirits Craft Cocktails, to name a few, have great drinks and beautiful patios for a warm summer night.

 The Source and Denver Central Market are stunningly restored old buildings-turned-artisanal marketplaces where you can get the city’s freshest salami, incredible tacos, or a life-changing latte (check out Crema Bodega).